codegram/vim-codereview/README.markdown

 A new split will appear where you can write your comment, and when you're done, just press `<leader>c` to post your comment.

+### Reloading the comments

+If you want to fetch the newest comments for the PR you're reviewing, just issue `:CodeReviewReloadComments`!
+You'll be taken to the Overview tab with a, new, fresh list of comments.